 What will you wear for the line-up of pre-wedding functions?

-Well, don’t fret – we have some super suggestions for fun pre-wedding galas like Mehendi, Sangeet, Shagun, and whatnot!
+Well, before you fret about the last question– we’ve got some super suggestions to curate just the right ensembles for pre-wedding galas like Mehendi, Sangeet, Shagun, and the array of rituals.

-Meanwhile, there are a few things that you must keep in mind for the perfect appearance and enjoying the celebrations to the hilt.
-Fashion and style are relevant during the social hours – but for an event that is likely to stretch for hours, demands running around for errands, makes you meet plenty of people – and propels you towards the dance floor at every second opportunity – you got to dress-up accordingly.
+Meanwhile, there are a few things that you must keep in mind for being presentable and enjoying the celebrations to the hilt.
+Fashion and style are relevant during the social hours – but for an event that is likely to stretch for hours, demands running around for errands, makes you meet plenty of people – and propels you towards the dance floor at every second opportunity – you got to choose your sarees, lehengas, fusion wear or any style you prefer- carefully.

-Here are ten pointers – with gorgeous, hand-picked Mehendi and Sangeet outfit ideas for guests to ace these events –
+Here are some must-follow details with gorgeous, hand-picked Mehendi and Sangeet outfit ideas for guests to ace these events –

-Capes, shrugs, crop top-lehenga combinations, saree gowns, lehenga sarees, trosers suits – make smart-dressing ideas.
-A few pieces of statement accessories can elevate your look- for those picture-perfect moments that you’d love to share!
+Shrugs, jackets, crop top palazzo combinations, Anarkali gowns, lehenga sarees, and ethnic jumpsuits make smart-dressing ideas.
+A few statement accessories can elevate your look- for those picture-perfect moments you’d love to share all over social media!

-Youthful – feminine & flirty – and gorgeous & girly!
-Show the world your chirpy side as you dress up to channel a youthfully fun vibe.
-After all, who doesn’t wish to be trendy and fashion-forward at these ceremonies, which are all about enjoyment, friendly banter, and tonnes of happy, electric energy!
-Get cold shoulder sleeves, sheer necklines, go without a dupatta, or you can take the convenient charm of pastel, off-beat hues.
+Feminine & flirty – and gorgeous & girly!
+The mehendi event gives you just an apt chance to flaunt your chirpy side as you dress up to channel a youthfully fun vibe.
+After all, who doesn’t wish to be trendy and fashion-forward at these ceremonies, which are all about friendly banter and tonnes of happy, electric energy!
+Get cold shoulder sleeves, and sheer necklines, omit the regular dupatta, or take the convenient charm of pastel, off-beat tones!

-Choose gowns or floor-length ensembles that carry a young and stylish appeal – and let you strut your stuff around!
-You can do away with ornamental overdose, yet a smattering of glitter will always be a score-adding element.
+You can choose gowns or floor-length ensembles with a young and stylish appeal – and let you strut your stuff around!
+You can also do away with ornamental overdose, yet a smattering of glitter will always be a score-adding element.

 3. Fluid silhouettes:

-Relaxed Silhouettes – and Intelligent Bottoms – that would let you dance and move around – especially if you are going to perform on stage – or have a lithe, longish groove list on the mind.
+Relaxed fits – are all you need to be front-stage and backstage at the time, performing your bridesmaid duties like a pro!
+And if you have a stage performance at the event, then comfort dressing is definitely your thing.
 Don’t wear too heavy a lehenga that will weigh you down.
 Avoid clumsy, excessive flares – as they will swamp your moves.
 Watch out for extra-long palazzo pants or lehengas that may get tangled in your feet – when you jump and groove.
-An Indo-Western ethnic Kurti is quite a good choice – if you wish to keep the vibe casual and relaxed.
+An Indo-Western Kaftan Kurti is quite a good choice – if you want to keep the vibe casual and relaxed.

-Choose flared suits or trousers, culottes or ankle-length palazzos, or take over with a statement bottom- like flowy, floor-grazing shararas and flared parallels.
-Ethnic skirts that hover at ankles are also a good idea.
-You can also opt for Anarkali suits or gowns/ frock style Anarkalis are a good idea.
+You can also choose peplum suits with wide-leg palazzo bottoms or take over the occasion with a statement dress.
+Ethnic skirts that hover at the ankles are also a good idea.
+You can also opt for Anarkali suits or gowns to infuse a dose of grandeur into your wardrobe.

 5. Channeling the Fusion Vibe:

 Favor fusion-wear in tune with ongoing trends is convenient to wear & manage – and is adaptable for numerous occasions.
 You can even pair the separates of Indo-Western suits and palazzo-crop top jacket suits differently (to create new ensembles).
-Think evening gowns inspired party-wear suits and plain silk sarees with designer blouses, saree gowns, and most importantly – crop tops and contemporary lehengas.
+Think evening gowns inspired party-wear suits and plain silk sarees with designer blouses, flared satin silk gowns, and most importantly – crop tops and contemporary lehengas.
 Fun, no?

-Or, go for Western dresses style silhouettes that are being favored by Indians worldwide now!
+Or, go for Western dresses style silhouettes that are making a hit among Indians worldwide now!
 You can still stick to simple Anarkalis – yet choose something with a fusion bent, like a ruffle lehenga or frilly layered gown.

-Choose Carefully – Sequined sarees in light colors and monotone salwar suits are suitable Mehendi dresses for wedding guests and the bride’s closest entourage.
-The same applies to saree.
+Sequined sarees in light pastel hues and monotone salwar suits are suitable Mehendi dresses for wedding guests and the bride’s closest entourage.
+The same applies to a wide range of minimalistic sarees.
 As for lehengas – choose one in woven fabrics for a festive or wedding function look – or go for plain silk and satin ones with minimal embroideries, ruffles, or embellished patches.

 Go Easy on Embellishments- choose ostentation on your sangeet outfit with care – as something too heavy may appear over-dressed, more like a wedding look.
 Something garish or overly done may also make you look older and weighed down – and some extra heavy ones may get too uncomfortable and awkward.